Strongly $\phi$-flat modules, strongly nonnil-injective modules and their homological dimensions: strongly -flat modules and strongly nonnil-injective modules

 $(3)\Rightarrow (1)$: Let $I$ be a nonnil ideal of $R$ and $E$ an injective cogenerator.
 Since $\Hom_R(M,E)$ is strongly nonnil-injective, for any positive integer $n$.
 Since $E$ is an injective cogenerator, $\Tor_n^R(R/I,M)=0$ for any positive integer $n$.
 Thus $M$ is strongly $\phi$-flat by Lemma \ref{nonnil-regu}. \end{proof}

 Let $R$ be an $\NP$-ring.
 Then every flat $R$-module is strongly $\phi$-flat, and every injective $R$-module is strongly nonnil-injective.
+The converses are trivially true for integral domains, but not in general.

+\begin{example} It is obvious that all flat (resp., injective) modules are strongly $\phi$-flat (resp., strongly nonnil-injective).
+However, the converse does not hold in general.
+Indeed, let $R$ be a strongly $\phi$-ring which is not an integral domain (e.g. $R=D(+)Q$ with $D$ a domain and $Q$ its quotient field).
+Then every strongly $\phi$-flat (resp., strongly nonnil-injective) module is $\phi$-flat (resp., nonnil-injective) by Theorem \ref{sp-ss}.
+However, there exist $\phi$-flat (resp., nonnil-injective) modules which are not flat (resp., injective), (see \cite[Proposition 1]{ZZW21} and \cite[Theorem 1.6]{ZQ22-p-dp}). \end{example}

-The converses are trivially true for integral domains.
-It was proved in \cite[Proposition 1]{ZZW21} and \cite[Theorem 1.6]{ZQ22-p-dp} that a $\phi$-ring $R$ is an integral domain if and only if every $\phi$-flat module is flat, if and only if every nonnil-injective module is injective.
-The following example shows that these are not true for strongly $\phi$-flat modules and strongly nonnil-injective modules.
+It was proved in \cite[Proposition 1]{ZZW21} and \cite[Theorem 1.6]{ZQ22-p-dp} that a $\phi$-ring $R$ is an integral domain if and only if every $\phi$-flat $R$-module is flat, if and only if every nonnil-injective $R$-module is injective.
+The following example shows that all strongly $\phi$-flat (resp., strongly nonnil-injective $\phi$-torision-free) modules can be flat (resp., injective) over $\phi$-rings which are not domains.